Only one of the world’s 29 poorest countries has started coronavirus vaccinations

 Ranu S. Dhillon, an infectious-disease expert at Harvard Medical School, said he was concerned that allowing the virus to spread widely in countries without the means to procure vaccines could allow more variants to emerge, against which vaccines could be less effective.

-“It’s a matter of luck, but I think there’s a high likelihood that [the variant] would make its way to Conakry from Conakry elsewhere and then eventually circulate in other parts of the world,” he said.
+“It’s a matter of luck, but I think there’s a high likelihood that [a variant] would make its way to Conakry, from Conakry to elsewhere, and then eventually circulate in other parts of the world,” he said.

 Bollyky voiced a similar concern.
 Vaccine inequality “absolutely prolongs the pandemic, but it also creates health risks for high-income nations as well,” he said.
 “As we’ve seen, this is a virus.
 It mutates.”